Sirox228/Source-Engine/README.md

 5. HSubState class

-literally same as HState, but this one is child class of flixel.FlxSubState
+literally same as HState, but this one is child class of flixel.FlxSubState, new things:

-1. ```substate``` - current instance of the HSubState object that launched this hscript file
+1. ```substate``` - current instance of the HSubState object that launched this hscript file P.S. ```state``` is unavailable in HSubState

 2.
 ```haxe